 4. It seems that these first 3 points make unnecessary claims that detract from the real accomplishment that different genotypes support different interaction networks, which represents the real accomplishment.

-20. As advised, we have omitted our prior claims from the Introduction of the revised manuscript.
+20. As advised by Reviewer #3, we have omitted our prior claims from the Introduction of the revised manuscript.
 Specifically, we have omitted those prior claims and combined the former 2nd and 3rd paragraphs of the Introduction into a single paragraph.

 Lines 66-83 (2nd paragraph) of the Introduction now reads: “Genetic variation is a key driver of intraspecific variation and many studies have now demonstrated direct and indirect genetic effects on species interactions (8–10) and the composition of communities across multiple trophic levels (11–14).
 This prior work forms a clear expectation that intraspecific genetic variation is capable of scaling up to affect the structure of an ecological network.
 In particular, we expect that network structure will be affected by genetic variation through at least two different mechanisms.
 For a food web (network of trophic interactions), genetic variation in the quality of a basal resource may alter the (i) abundances or (ii) phenotypes of consumer species or both (16).
 These direct genetic effects on consumers may then have cascading effects on the strength of trophic interactions between consumers and their predators (16), resulting in distinct compositions of trophic interactions associated with different genotypes of the basal resource (Fig. 1).
 If such genetic specificity in the composition of trophic interactions occurs, then theory predicts that increasing genetic variation will result in more interactions per species (6, 17), and therefore greater food-web complexity (Fig. 2).
 Moreover, greater complexity may in turn affect food web dynamics, as more complex food webs are predicted to be more robust to species extinctions (1, 18).
 However, whether genetic variation is capable of scaling up to affect food-web complexity is currently unclear.”